danielsinderson/personal-website/src/pages/posts/synthesizers-1.md

 <a href="/Drone Synth -- Test 2.mp3">Download</a>

 # The Thank-You Synth
 I made [this](https://www.hackster.io/danielsinderson/phasemod-drone-synth-w-arduino-nano-mozzi-7ab2ff) for a friend of mine who helped me with a repetitive stress injury.
 Below is a video of him using it when it arrived in the mail without instructions or warning.
 He's the best.
+The synth itself is just a doubling of a simple phase modulation synthesizer built with the fantastic [Mozzi](https://sensorium.github.io/Mozzi/) library.

 ![](/synths1.webp "")